frillsdev/frills-neocities/content/blog/240109-bookmark-dump.md

 The general topic is web development, so bear that in mind before you begin.

 1. <a href="javascript:(function()%7Bwindow.location=window.location.origin+'/wp-admin/';%7D)()">Open WP Page</a> - This is a bookmarklet, it sits at the top of the folder and I actually use it a lot to quickly navigate to the WordPress admin page, without really needing to think about it.
-A developer friend made it for me literal years ago and I don't even know if it applies to all WordPress websites.

 1. <a href="javascript:(function(){ var style = document.createElement(%27style%27), styleContent = document.createTextNode(%27* { cursor: url(data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAACwAAAAsCAYAAAAehFoBAAAAGXRFWHRTb2Z0d2FyZQBBZG9iZSBJbWFnZVJlYWR5ccllPAAAAJBJREFUeNrs2dEKgDAIhWEN3/+VLYtBF12MppHwDxY0uvg4DJpORcSl0bB4uPcwq+oFHu8/956pbtJsAAYMGDBgwIABA044t3pMEgb8VU2XsWdn1o/aUUn4bchPBWNFYWvVidxbCFGmr7YULBs1YDPfsYcXEi9ryvDjAAwYMGDAgAED7nK8bHG7qNLs6nYXYAAheh5j8Qw5fwAAAABJRU5ErkJggg==) 22 22, auto !important}%27); style.appendChild(styleContent ); var caput = document.getElementsByTagName(%27head%27); caput[0].appendChild(style); })();">44x44 Cursor</a> - Another little bookmarklet, which despite being near the top and theoretically very useful for accessibility testing, I never use it.
 Not sure where I found it, it made your cursor into a 44x44 square, which was the button/link/interactive element minimum size in WCAG 2.1 (it's been reduced to 25x25 now in WCAG 2.2 for Level AA).